TilburgNetworkGroup/remify/tests/testthat/_snaps/reh.md

         types, directed = TRUE, ordinal = FALSE, origin = reh_loc$origin, omit_dyad = reh_loc$
         omit_dyad, model = "tie"))
     Output

       Warning: at least two events (or more) occurred at the same time point.
-The interevent time of such events will be evenly spaced.Relational Event Network
+The interevent time of such events will be evenly spaced.
+      Relational Event Network
       (processed for tie-oriented modeling):
       	> events = 9915
       	> actors = 20